400,000 DMARC boost after Microsoft’s high-volume sender update

 The good news is that you can check if you already meet the requirements in 30 seconds, with our free Red Sift Investigate tool.

-DMARC surges year-on-year
+DMARC surges year over year

 Earlier this year we noted a 2.3m increase at the one year mark of Google and Yahoo’s bulk sender requirements.
-It would be hard at this stage to accurately predict the impact of Microsoft, but we would expect to see a trend of anywhere between 2-4m in uptake 11 months from now.
+It would be hard at this stage to accurately predict the impact of Microsoft, but we would expect to see a trend of anywhere between 2–4 million in uptake 11 months from now.

 How does each policy differ?